media-kit/libmpv-darwin-build/README.md

 We use `meson` as much as possible in order to simplify cross-compilation, at the cost of some heaviness regarding legacy packages.

+**CI (GitHub Actions)**: macOS runners have unknown resource limits (timeout or number of open files…) that prevent the execution of a single Taskfile task that manages all builds.
+Concurrent tasks must be limited.

 ## Project Layout

 ```